 “Clover and Over” by kate spade new york: Gilded clovers are an unexpected but lovely touch this time of year.
 Change the image, text, backdrop, and more.

-“Stellar Greeting” by Kelly Wearstler: Just try to resist the urge to sing Sam the Snowman’s “Silver and Gold” when you see these stylish holiday greeting cards.
+“Stellar Greeting” by Kelly Wearstler: Just try to resist the urge to sing Sam the Snowman’s “Silver and Gold” when you see this stylish holiday greeting card.

 Typography holiday card ideas

 “Merry and Bright Big Type” by The Indigo Bunting: Larger-than-life letters anchored with a full-bleed photo send a merry message.
 Customize the text and more for a one-sided holiday card that’s personal to you and yours.

 “Peace on Earth Script” by Bernard Maisner: A sophisticated script sets a dreamy scene for a snapshot worth sharing.